OpenCLTBrigade/codeforcharlotte.github.io/docs/learn_javascript.md

 sidebar_label: JavaScript
 ---

-You can get a great overview of what JavaScript is [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
+You can get a great overview of what JavaScript is [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ## Interactive Learning

+Here is a curated list of workshops that will help you ramp up quickly on JavaScript.

 [javascripting](https://github.com/workshopper/javascripting) - Learn the basics of JavaScript.
 No previous programming experience required.